Polynomial Potential Inflation in the ACT Era: From CMB to Primordial Black Holes: Summary and discussion

 \section{Summary and discussion}

 In this paper, we have investigated the viability of polynomial potential inflation in light of the latest ACT data.
-We focused on the simplest non-trivial cases, $n=2$ and $n=3$, and confronted their predictions with the updated observational constraints on the scalar spectral index $n_s$, tensor-to-scalar ratio $r$, and the running of the spectral index $\alpha_s$.
+We focused on the cases of $n=2$, $3$, $4$ and $5$.
+We have confronted their predictions with updated observational constraints on the scalar spectral index $n_s$, tensor-to-scalar ratio $r$, running of the spectral index $\alpha_s$ and running of the running of the spectral index $\beta_s$.

-For the quadratic polynomial potential ($n=2$), we found that the model can accommodate the ACT data at $1\sigma$ level for a limited range of the dimensionless coefficients $a_1$ and $a_2$.
-However, when imposing the additional constraint on the number of $e$-folds $N$, the model struggles to simultaneously satisfy the observational bounds and the requirement of sufficient inflation ($N\gtrsim 60$).
+{For the quadratic potential ($n=2$), we find that the model can accommodate the ACT data at $1\sigma$ level within a limited range of the dimensionless coefficients $a_1$ and $a_2$.
+However, when imposing the additional constraint on the number of $e$-folds $N$, the model struggles to accommodate the ACT data within the standard e-folding number range of $N \approx 50$--$60$, as shown in Fig.~1.
+While larger values (e.g., $N=70$) can improve consistency, they are less typical based on thermal history considerations, highlighting the model's limitations.}

-The cubic polynomial potential ($n=3$) introduces an additional parameter $a_3$, which allows for more flexibility in fitting the observational data.
-By considering the running of the spectral index $\alpha_s$, we showed that the model can provide a good fit to the ACT data for a range of $N$ values, including $N=60$.
+The cubic ($n=3$) and quartic potentials ($n=4$) introduce additional parameters, providing greater flexibility in fitting observational data.
+By including the running $\alpha_s$ and, for $n=4$, the running of the running $\beta_s$, we show that these models can achieve a good fit to ACT data for a range of $N$ values, including $N=60$.